Whether he’s a married man, a single man, a good good friend, he’s a man after all.

-He can’t control it, he’ll be nervous and will try to fight it through confidence, at times arrogance too.
+He can’t control it, he’ll be nervous and will try to fight it through confidence, and at times arrogance too.

-8 signs he is fighting his feelings for you over text
+Signs he is fighting his feelings for you over text

 Now you already know the signs in real life.
-Some of them apply when it comes to texting too:
+Some of them apply when it comes to texting too!

-1. He’s careful with what he sends.
+1. He’s careful with what he sends over text.

 2. His texting isn’t consistent.

 3. He’ll drop a compliment here and there, but not be consistent with it.

 4. He won’t be rude to you, nor ignore your texts for too long periods of time.

 5. He’ll send you things to make you laugh.